py-study-group/beginner-friendly-programming-exercises/exercises.md

 * Output: total_bitcoin_value = 11000, bitcoin_increase_value = 1000

 # ex.4
-You own a property and you want to calculate the area.
+You now own some property and you want to calculate the total area of the property.

 Create a program that:
-* Reads the width and height
+1) Reads the width and height
-* Prints the area
+2) Prints the area

 * Example: width = 5, height = 2
-* Output: area = 10
+* Output: total_area = 10

 # ex.5
-You are interested in buying cryptocurrencies.
-You want to check with your current amount of money how many coins you can buy in Bitcoin, Ethereum and Litecoin.
+You are interested in buying crypto-currencies.
+You want to check the current amount of money you have and see how many coins you can buy in Bitcoin, Ethereum, and Litecoin.

 Create a program that:
-* Reads your amount of money
+1) Reads the total amount of money you have
-* Reads the read the price of Bitcoin, Ethereum and Litecoin
+2) Reads the price of Bitcoin, Ethereum, and Litecoin
-* Prints the amount of Bitcoin, Ethereum and Litecoin you can buy
+3) Prints the amount of Bitcoin, Ethereum, and Litecoin you can buy

-* Example: money = 100, bitcoin_price = 50, Ethereum = 25, Litecoin = 10
+* Example: money = 100, bitcoin_price = 50, ethereum_price = 25, litecoin_price = 10
-* Output: "With 100$ you can buy 2 Bitcoin, 4 Ethereum, 10 Litecoin
+* Output: "With 100$ you can buy: 2 Bitcoins, 4 Ethereum, and 10 Litecoins"

-Warning! Τhe prices are made up for exercise purposes
+(Warning! Τhe prices are made up for exercise purposes)

 # ex.6
 You are interested in buying a new laptop.
 You check the price and you see that the price is 300$ without 10% tax.